Resilience through Affirmation and Action

 Wynton Marsalis: Internationally acclaimed musician, composer, bandleader, educator and a leading advocate of American culture

 When live performances stopped, that did not stop WYNTON MARSALIS.
 He's been keeping more than busy leading Jazz at Lincoln Center’s WorldWide Concert of Jazz, helping the Philadelphia Orchestra honor FrontLine Workers, supporting Harlem Eat Up! and urging community leaders to keep the arts funding front and center.
-He was recently featured on the Democracy Works podcast, a collaboration between WPSU and the McCourtney Institute for Democracy at Penn State, discussing the intersection of jazz and democracy.
+Marsalis was recently featured talking about the intersection of jazz and democracy on President Bill Clinton's Podcast, Why Am I Telling You This?
+With Bill Clinton and on the Democracy Works podcast, a collaboration between WPSU and the McCourtney Institute for Democracy at Penn State.
 His latest album, The Democracy!
 Suite, talks a lot about this intersection.
 The album features his first single, called Sloganize, Patronize, Realize, Revolutionize (Black Lives Matters), a call for innovation, courage, and determination to engage in our rights and responsibilities as citizens, as Marsalis explains in his blog post.

 Marsalis’ core beliefs and foundation for living are based on the principals of jazz.
 He promotes individual creativity (improvisation), collective cooperation (swing), gratitude and good manners (sophistication), and faces adversity with persistent optimism (the blues).
 With his evolved humanity and through his selfless work, Marsalis has elevated the quality of human engagement for individuals, social networks and cultural institutions throughout the world.

-Marsalis is a prolific and inventive composer.
+Wynton Marsalis is a prolific and inventive composer.
 He is the world’s first jazz artist to perform and compose across the full jazz spectrum from its New Orleans roots to bebop to modern jazz.
-By creating and performing an expansive range of brilliant new music from quartets to big bands, chamber music ensembles to symphony orchestras (including a violin concerto and four symphonies), tap dance to ballet, Wynton has expanded the vocabulary for jazz and classical music and has created a vital body of work that places him among the world’s finest musicians and composers.
+By creating and performing an expansive range of brilliant new music for quartets to big bands, chamber music ensembles to symphony orchestras, tap dance to ballet, Wynton has expanded the vocabulary for jazz and classical music, creating a vital body of work that places him among the world’s finest musicians and composers.

-Wynton Marsalis’ core beliefs and foundation for living are based on the principals of jazz.
-He promotes individual creativity (improvisation), collective cooperation (swing), gratitude and good manners (sophistication), and faces adversity with persistent optimism (the blues).
+Marsalis’ core beliefs and foundation for living are based on the principals of jazz.
+He promotes individual creativity (improvisation), collective cooperation (swing), gratitude and good manners (sophistication), and facing adversity with persistent optimism (the blues).
 With his evolved humanity and through his selfless work, Marsalis has elevated the quality of human engagement for individuals, social networks and cultural institutions throughout the world.
-When you hear Marsalis play, you’re hearing life being played out through music.